aimee-mcneil-melville/ToDo-Full-Stack/README.md

 In this step we are going to configure the `jwt` middleware.

-In `server/auth0.js`, set `domain` and `audience` values.
-The `audience` should be `https://fruits/api`.
+In `server/auth0.js`, set the `domain` and `audience` values.
+The format of `domain` should be `https://cohortName-yourFirstName.au.auth0.com` and `audience` should be `https://fruits/api`.

-Everyime a route recieves an HTTP request, the checkJwt middleware will trigger and issue an HTTP request behind the scenes (machine to machine).
+Every time a route recieves an HTTP request, the checkJwt middleware will trigger and issue an HTTP request behind the scenes (machine to machine).
 The Auth0 service will compare the public signatures.
 If all goes well, `express` will execute the body of your route.

 ## 8. Server-side: Pass middleware to routes
 There are two routes that we want to be accessible only for authenticated users: